Guides

 Complex Flink SQL patterns (CTEs, lateral joins, deeply nested subqueries) may not yield edges.
 The statement still renders as a job node — only its input / output detection is affected.

-Producer and consumer edges come from the Telemetry API with a default 10-minute lookback.
+Producer and consumer edges come from the Telemetry API.
+Each surface defaults to a short

 CONFLUENT_METRICS_LOOKBACK_MINUTES.